wp-plugins/feed2tweet/README.txt

 == What's Changed? ==

+* 0.8 - Added Advanced Options: You can use your bit.ly and tr.im account to keep track of your links and stats.
+You can also add Google Analytics code to the end of your urls to track visitors using Analytics.
-Added ability to select what to tweet(Posts, Pages or Both).
+* 0.4 - Added ability to select what to tweet(Posts, Pages or Both).